 The Big Sky Meadow at RHS Hyde Hall is a 46 acre project to convert land to a perennial meadow.
 The plants are those common to the Eurasian steppes, North American prairies and African grasslands.

 Blue Eryngium planum and yellow Galium verum.
 When dried, the yellow flowers smell of freshly mown hay.
 These were once used to stuff straw mattresses.
 A yellow dye was also made from these flowers.

 Berkehya purpurea from South Africa is a drought tolerant plant, suited to areas with poor soils.

-Red clover – in herbal medicine, this was used to treat skin disorders.
+Red clover – in herbal medicine, was used to treat skin disorders.